9 Softball Tips To Improve Your Softball Game

 Make A Plan Pre-Pitch

 Before the ball is in play, put together a quick mental plan of what you’ll do if the action comes to you.
 Sure, if the ball flies to you, you’ll want to catch it, but what then?
 Do you go for the double play or just play it safe?
 What if the ball’s a grounder?
 If the ball takes a teammate out of position, how will you cover them?
-You don’t need to know absolutely everything about your actions–after all, thinking clearly on the fly is part of what makes a good player great, but having a general idea of what to do will help you execute it when the time comes.
+You don’t need to know absolutely everything about your actions–after all, thinking clearly on the fly is part of what makes a good softball player great, but having a general idea of what to do will help you execute it when the time comes.

 Make The Ball Come Straight At You

 Fielding any kind of ball is easier if the ball comes right towards your front.
 Obviously you can’t affect the way a hit ball travels, so instead you’ll have to move!
 When the ball comes at you, shift your positioning if you have time.
 This makes it much easier to receive the ball, and it helps you ready yourself for the throw as well.
-Reaching away to get balls will make the post-catch throw awkward, and they lessen the chance of you even catching the ball to begin with.
+Reaching away to get balls will make the post-catch throw awkward and lessens the chance of you even catching the ball to begin with.
 Be ready to move!